 - Like in the below image you can see that we get all the smartphone names, and their data are serially in the VBA_2 worksheet.

 I hope all these simple methods mentioned above will now help you to apply them in your Excel spreadsheets when you must transfer data from one worksheet to another automatically.
 For this problem, a workbook is available to download where you can practice these methods.
 Feel free to ask any questions or feedback through the comment section.
-Any suggestion for the betterment of the Exceldemy community will be highly appreciable.
+Any suggestion for the betterment of the Exceldemy community will be highly appreciated.